 Device resource assigned by PnP OS or BIOS.
+Two items available: Yes or No. The default setting is No.

 Reset Configuration Data:

 Two options are available: Disabled or Enabled.
 The default setting is Disabled.
 Normally, you leave this field Disabled.
 Select Enabled to reset Extended System Configuration Data (ESCD) when you exit Setup if you have installed a new add-on and the system reconfiguration has caused such a serious conflict that the operating system cannot boot.